paulo-techie/tic-tac-toe/README.md

 ### To play

-    Follow the instructions as per the images above.
+    Follow the instructions as directed by the game.

     Enjoy!